erenard/presentation/jstoolchain/slides.md

 ---

 class: center, middle, inverse
-# Meanwhile, on the server side...
+# Meanwhile, on the server-side...

 ---

-# The raise of server side JS
+# The rise of server-side JS

 In 2009, a project named **CommonJS** was started with the goal of specifying an ecosystem for JavaScript outside the browser.
 CommonJS is a growing collection of standards, including: